Infinistem/chess-game/README.md

 # chess-game-in-c

-retro console chess game in c using graphics.h
+chess made in c using the windows api